Skip to content

 Encapsulation

-Hono encapsulate plugin side-effect, while Elysia give you a control over side-effect of a plugin via explicit scoping mechanism, and order-of-code.
+Hono encapsulates plugin side-effects, while Elysia gives you control over side-effects of a plugin via explicit scoping mechanism, and order-of-code.

 ts